sslrlworkshop/sslrlworkshop.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      We invite both short (4 page) and long (8 page), anonymized submissions in the <a href="https://github.com/ICLR/Master-Template/raw/master/archive/iclr2021.zip">ICLR LaTeX format</a> that develop algorithms, benchmarks, and ideas to allow reinforcement learning agents to learn more effectively by making self-supervised predictions about their environment.
+      We invite both short (4 page) and long (8 page) anonymized submissions in the <a href="https://github.com/ICLR/Master-Template/raw/master/archive/iclr2021.zip">ICLR LaTeX format</a> that develop algorithms, benchmarks, and ideas to allow reinforcement learning agents to learn more effectively by making self-supervised predictions about their environment.
 More concretely, we welcome submissions around, but not necessarily limited to, the following broad questions:
     </p>
     <p>
           <ul>